cloudblog004/fantasticfoodies/content/en/posts/789-steps-to-prepare-award-winning-chicken-ka-salan-simple-n-tasty.md

 1. Make ready 1/4 cup Oil

 It is made with tomatoes and common spices present in every kitchen in Pakistan.
 The chicken is fried in ginger and garlic to get rid of the smell and then all the spices and tomatoes are added to it and it is kept over medium heat to.
-How To Make Chicken Ka Salan At Home By Jairy&#39;s Cook Book Please Share Like &amp; Subscribe To My Channel For More Yummy Recipes.
+How To Make Chicken Ka Salan At Home By Jairy&#39;s Cook Book Please Share Like & Subscribe To My Channel For More Yummy Recipes.

 <!--inarticleads2-->